inside.ewu.edu

 Pre-requisites: PSYC 100 and junior standing or permission of instructor.

-This course explores how social scientists think about, study, research and treat intimate relationships.
-Issues of communication, gender, sexual orientation, culture are explored within the context of intimate relationships.
+Explores how social scientists think about, study, research and treat intimate relationships.
+Issues of communication, gender, sexual orientation, and culture are explored within the context of intimate relationships.

 PSYC 429.
 PSYCHO-ONCOLOGY.
 5 Credits.